 While Justin Trudeau has not come out to say that he is gay (possibly because of his marriage to his wife), he has openly supported gay rights.
 He’s the first Canadian prime minister to ever march in a gay parade.
 He marched in the Toronto Gay Pride Parade in July 2016.
 Prior to that, he had attended previous parades in Vancouver and Toronto.

-Height and Other Information
+His Height and Other Attributes

 Full Name: Justin Pierre James Trudeau